Welcome to the third edition of Signal to Noise where I attempt to break down the headline news of the week and put it into two piles:

 A quick note: The content provided in Signal to Noise is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
 Nothing contained in this blog constitutes a solicitation, recommendation, endorsement, or offer by Arca to buy or sell any securities or other financial instruments in this or in in any other jurisdiction.

-In this section you can anticipate a focus on news and research that does not discuss building, investors coming into the ecosystem via investment or careers, but rather focuses on price, predictions of price and more.
+In this section you can anticipate news and research that does not discuss building or investors coming into the ecosystem via investment or careers, but rather focuses on price, predictions of price and more.
 Aside from price prognostications and everyone thumping their chests that Bitcoin hit $6000 (yes I’m happy about it but again, price in my opinion is now a leading indicator of things to come) there are some other pieces of “news” that I feel deserve to be tuned out:

 And there you have it, another week, another bunch of signals and noise.
 As always if you have news/articles that you feel are either signal or noise let us know!